boytchev/suica/docs/user-guide.md

 ### Tester

 A rudimentery tester for Suica is availble [here](../test/test.html).
 It runs predefined test cases and compares the produced images.

-It reports the percentage of colour match and the number of mismatch pixels.
+It reports the percentage of match:

+- A match of 90% or more is considered normal.
+- A match between 70% and 90% is most likely due to some rendering fluctuations and a visual inspection is needed.
+- A match below 70% most likely indicates a problem.

+### Suica 1

+The previous version of Suica is [Suica 1](https://github.com/boytchev/Suica-1).
+It uses WebGL directly (i.e. without Three.js).
+It is made available as a legacy.
+The latest version is Suica 1.12.
+Suica 1 is not maintained any more.

 ### Questions and answers